hburden/DAT255/README.md

 | 21/10 *9:00-11:45* | EC | **Project handoff** ([Schedule][psched]) | ME | | |
 | 22/10 *9:00-11:45* | EC | **Project handoff** ([Schedule][psched]) | ME | | |
 | 23/10 *9:00-11:45* | EC | **Project handoff** ([Schedule][psched]) | ME | | |

+There will be a tech lab in HC4 every Wednesday at 10:00-11:45 from Sept 19 to Oct 17.
+Tutorials/supervision sessions with be either Tuesdays or Wednesday at 10:00-11:45.
+Your supervisor will assign you a time slot and a room (please discuss any changes to this with your supervisor).

 [timeedit]: https://web.timeedit.se/chalmers_se/db1/public/r.html?base=c2lkPTMmcD0yMDEzMDYxNy54JTJDMjAxNDAxMjQueCZvYmplY3RzPTIwMTA2Mi4xODImb3g9MCZ0eXBlcz0wJmZlPTAmaD1mJmgyPWY_
 [GITBOOK]: http://git-scm.com/book